laiba-mazhar/E-commerce-Retail-Trends-Impact-Analysis/README.md

-# E-commerce Retail Trends & Imopact Analysis
+# E-commerce Retail Trends & Impact Analysis

 ## Introduction
 This project analyzes global e-commerce trends and their impact on traditional retail.
 The analysis encompasses various datasets to understand consumer behavior, market dynamics, and the evolving landscape of e-commerce.